Jason-Hargrove/100-days-of-code-part-4/README.md

 ### Day 9: May 5, 2024

-# Day 9 of 100 Days of Code: Brushing up on Python
+# Day 9 of 100 Days of Code: Python Basics and Git Setup

 ## Today's Progress

-Set up a git repisitory.
-Worked with variables and data types in python. global vs. local varibles in functions.
+Setup a new Git repository.
+Python basics, working with different data types and global and local variables in functions.

+Although I had to cut my study time short today, I really enjoyed getting back to basics and look forward to tackling Python functions tomorrow.

 ## Thoughts

-Kettping study time short today.
-Having fun with the basics.
-Moving on to Pythong functions tomorrow.
+It's fascinating how different languages handle basics like variable scope.

 ## Link to Work